dmattbergstrom/GameTrendAnalytics/README.md

 imports/
   startup/
     client/
-      index.js                 # import client startup through a single index entry point routes.js                # set up all routes in the app useraccounts-configuration.js # configure login templates
+      index.js                 # import client startup through a single index entry point. routes.js                # set up all routes in the app. accounts-config.js       # configuration of login template.
     server/
-      fixtures.js              # fill the DB with example data on startup index.js                 # import server startup through a single index entry point
+      fixtures.js              # fill the DB with example data on startup. index.js                 # import server startup through a single index entry point. security.js              # contains collection-specific security.

   api/
+    collections/
-    lists/                     # a unit of domain logic server/
+      */                         # a unit of domain logic for a given collection. server/
-        publications.js        # all list-related publications
+          publications.js        # all collection-related publications.
-        publications.tests.js  # tests for the list publications lists.js                 # definition of the Lists collection lists.tests.js           # tests for the behavior of that collection methods.js               # methods related to lists
-      methods.tests.js         # tests for those methods
+          publications.tests.js  # tests for the collection publications.
+        *.js                     # definition of the given collection.
+        *.tests.js               # tests for the behavior of that collection. methods.js               # methods related to this collection. methods.tests.js         # tests for those methods.

+    model.js                     # a unit of domain logic for the entire application. api-client.js                # API imports only for the client. api.js                       # All API imports.
+(For both client and server). subscriptions.js             # All collection subscriptions.

   ui/
     components/                # all reusable components in the application